Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 * scipy (version 1.4.1): For image operation/processing.
 * dipy (version 1.4.0): For image registration
 * scikit-image (version 0.18.1): For image operation/processing.
-* scikit-learn (version 0.24.1): Not necessary, but recommended to install as well, because we will update codes which has this dependency in the future.
+* scikit-learn (version 0.24.1): Not necessary, but recommended because we will update codes with this dependency.

 ### STEP 1: Download ASD from github or google drive